jmcrego/MiNMT/README.md

 Thus obtaining `$SP_SRC.model`, `$SP_SRC.vocab`, `$SP_TGT.model` and `$SP_TGT.vocab` files.

 Skip this preprocessing step if your data is already tokenized.
-In this case vocabulary/es must be created:
+In this case vocabularies must be created:

+A dingle vocabulary for both data sides:
 ```
 cat $TRAIN.{$SS,$TT} | python3 tools/build_vocabulary.py > $VOC
 ```